eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/level of fatique from EMG.md

 - 樣本謪

 $EMG_{FT}$
+Factors of fatique
-nsufficient blood perfusion of muscle fibers, depletion of energy sources, and metabolites’ build-up.
+insufficient blood perfusion of muscle fibers, depletion of energy sources, and metabolites’ build-up.

 ---